Riverbend (estate): House

 The house was furnished with many antiques such as Kurdistan rugs, William and Mary highback chairs, Flemish tapestries, a Queen Anne bookcase (c.
 1719), and a Chippendale chest (c.
 1780).
 Most of the antiques were imported.

 The fashion in the twenties for interiors emphasized ample draperies and heavy wall hangings.
 Dark walls and upholstery, furniture in dark woods like Jacobean oak and William and Mary walnut were also common.
 In the late 1940s after acquiring the house, John and Julilly made changes to bring more light into the house.
 Changes included lighter curtains around the widows, first floor walls and ceilings painted mostly white, bedrooms in pastel colors or papered, removing heavy draperies and wall hangings and substituting lighter fabrics and colors whenever possible.

 The original house had in excess of 28,000 square feet of floor space.
 The addition, constructed in 2000–2001, added more than 10,000 square feet to the house.
 The addition was constructed with design information from the original architect to be as true to the house as possible.
 The addition contains four floors, making it taller than the original house but efforts were made to make it match as closely as possible.
 Restoration work to the original house involved matching many different types of plaster work including repairs to many elaborate detailed ornamental features.
 Much of the original plaster had to be removed and replaced due to moisture causing the different layers to delaminate.
 It was estimated that about 80% of the original ceiling detail was saved.
 Exterior restoration work included replacing much of the original stucco on the gables ends with a modern EIFS in matching textures and colors.

 Landscape

 The primary elements of the landscaping are rustic stone walls, rock gardens, sunken lawns an allée of evergreens, formal beds, and a bowling green.

 An unusual feature of the landscaping was the focus on an unusual box-elder tree with a span in excess of 100 feet.
 The longest lower limbs dipped to ground level rooting themselves.
 A painting of the tree by Charlotte, titled Earthbound, was featured in a gallery display of Wisconsin art sponsored by The Milwaukee Journal, in 1930.
-The tree began to die in the 1970s and in now gone.
+The tree began to die in the 1970s and is now gone.